MsrlLabs/hr-fullstack-test/README.md

 ### Submission ###

-Push the app to a private GitHub repo and collaborate with GitHub user sing-seekers.
+Push the app to a private GitHub repo and collaborate with GitHub user ywsing-msrl.